 Everyone I mean *everyone* in North Norfolk, and the Eastern bit of North Norfolk, or East Norfolk as I like to call it when I’m a bit y’know, not from London or the home counties, knows Happisburgh.
-It’s the most interesting bit of Norfolk Coast by a long way.
-This is one of the reasons why, amongst many, the many being interesting clays and sands, glacial landscapes, evidence of man over 500,000 years ago, and it looks nice. …and of course this beautifool upside down photogenius pillbox on the beach, I defy you not to take a photo of it.
+It’s the most interesting bit of Norfolk Coast.
+This is one of the reasons why, amongst many, the many being interesting clays and sands, glacial landscapes, evidence of man over 900,000 years ago, and it looks nice. …and of course the much photographed upside down pillbox on the beach, I defy you not to take a photo of it.
 Anyway this bit is about RAF Happisburgh, the almost invisible RAF base on the clifftop this pillbox fell off.
 Happisburgh is where Mal Peet and his girlfriend turn up in his book Life an exploded diagram,

 Below is the North gun Emplacement, which I think is called the West gun emplacement officially.
 It’s the top one anyway.
 There are two casements which would each have had a 4.7 inch naval gun in them, built to replace an older set apparently which were a bit close to the edge, or “in the sea” as we call it 70 years later.
 You can still see the gun mount on the floor.

 They’re interesting lumps of brick and concrete, sitting just off the coastal path to the North of Happisburgh. two in total, with a voluntary coast guard type thing sitting in the middle.